lancethepants/tomatoware/README.md

 tomatoware
 ==========

 Tomatoware is a development environment for mipsel and ARM embedded routers.
-It gives you the ability to compile applications natively on your device.
+It can be used to compile userland applications natively on these devices.

 Downloads for the project can be found on the github project releases page. https://github.com/lancethepants/tomatoware/releases